serag-ai/Multimodal-BC-Classifier/README.md

 ## 🚀 Important

 We used the CMMD dataset, a collection of breast mammography images and the corresponding clinical data for the subjects.
 Both images and data are publicly available in The Cancer Imaging Archive (TCIA) at [Link to dataset](https://www.cancerimagingarchive.net/).
-If you are interested in the same subsets we used for training, validation and testing , please send a request to the corresponding author indicated in the paper.

 ## 🤝 Contributing
 We welcome contributions!
 Feel free to submit a pull request or open an issue.